Raezroth/Linux-ARM-Gaming-Chroot/Docs/create-chroot.md

 At this time we can setup arm64 as well.

-`dpkg --add-archiecture arm64` Adds the architecture
+`dpkg --add-architecture arm64` Adds the architecture

 `apt update` Updates the Repository Lists